BYU-ITC-344/byu-itc-344.github.io/lab-2/index.md

 - You can specify which port number the container will use
 - Sudo permissions may be required to run Docker commands
 - Ensure you take notes on how to make a Docker container from steps 2.2 - 2-4
+- If you build a container on MacOS then it will use the ARM64 architecture.
+So make sure you build your container image on your VM so that it uses x86-64 architecture.

 ### Step 2.1 - Installation
 Configure your local machine as a development environment.
 On your local machine install Docker Desktop.